lxd98/Benchmarking_for_ONT_using_bacteria/README.md

 # Benckmarking_for_bacteria
-Open Repository of Scripts and Resources for Nanopore and Illumina Sequencing of Eight Bacteria
+Open Repository of Scripts and Resources for Nanopore and NGS Sequencing of Eight Bacteria